megducharme/front-end-milestones/3-single-page-applications/exercises/SP_MM_IF.md

 Students must use JavaScript to filter objects, modify them, and output lists to the DOM.
 Use the `songObjects` array of objects that was created in the Objective Reasoning exercise.

 1. For the song section: Create separate conditionals that will output one, two, three and more than three word songs to the DOM in order (ie list one word songs first, two word songs second, etc).
 1. For the artist section: Create separate conditionals that will output artists alphabetically.
 If an artist starts with `The`, ignore it and alphabetize it.
-If the artist is someone's name, alphabetize it by the last name.
 1. For the album section: Create separate conditionals that will output duplicate albums to the DOM only once.
 1. For the genre section: Create separate conditionals that will output duplicate genres to the DOM only once.
 1. Add a few more songs with the similar artists, genres and albums.